Cartel de Santa: 2008–2013: Vol. IV and Sincopa

+2014–present: Golpe Avisa and Viejo Marihuano

-The group's sixth album, "Golpe Avisa" was released on August 5, 2014, by Sony Music Entertainment.
+The group's sixth album, Golpe Avisa was released on August 5, 2014, by Sony Music Entertainment.
 This work is the group's first studio album released after the departure of rapper MC Dharius.
-"Golpe Avisa" features collaborations with Campa, Draw, Big Man and Millionaire.
+The album features collaborations with Campa, Da Fucking Draw, Big Man and Millonario.
 The song "Me alegro de su odio" had originally been released with vocal work from then group member Dharius in June 2013.
 However, after the rapper's decision to leave the group, this subject had to be re-recorded to include it in the album.
 This reissued theme was never released as a single.

-On 3 October 2016 Cartel released their seventh album "Viejo Marihuano", with the singles "Mucha Marihuana" and "Soy Quien soy".
+On 3 October 2016, Cartel de Santa released their seventh album Viejo Marihuano, with the singles "Mucha Marihuana" and "Soy Quien soy".
 It was published by Babilonia Music, S.A.
 De C.V.
-In 2017, Cartel received a gold record in Mexico for reaching 100,000 sales of Viejo Marihuano.
+In 2017, the group received a gold record in Mexico for reaching 100,000 sales of the album.

 Controversy

-In April 2007, MC Babo turned himself in to Mexican police officials claiming that he accidentally shot and killed his fellow band member.
-While at a house in Santa Catarina, Nuevo León, MC Babo learned that a formal rival was headed to the home to settle a dispute.
-He then proceeded to shoot Juan Miguel Chavez Pimentel, known as El Micky, in the leg upon his arrival.
-Babo claimed that one of the shots from his .38 revolver ricocheted off of the floor and hit his friend Ulises 'Buenrostro', killing him.
-In January 2008, Babo was released from jail after nine months incarceration, after the group paid a bail of about 130,000 pesos.

 In May 2018, nude photographs of MC Babo were published on the internet.